Who’s up for a big fat biking adventure?

 In addition, Queensberry House has been awarded four stars by VisitScotland’s Quality Assurance scheme to give you the peace of mind that your accommodation has been personally inspected for cleanliness, hospitality, service, quality of rooms and food.

 What about parking?

 The most important thing is your bike.
-So parking is important.
+So don’t worry about parking.